Humour At Work #2 – Workplace Comedy Research

 - The more modern ‘Horizontal Boss‘, male or female, uses comedy to motivate and encourage their staff.
 This form of manager is seen as a coach and does not use humour to push people around; but allowing people a space in which to express work related problems, in an open environment.

-Other Blog Articles on Humour in the Workplace
+Other Blog Articles on Workplace Comedy

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.